 What is the Alabama Kids Count Data Book?

-- The Alabama Kids Count Data Book always contains the latest data that is available for each Alabama county.
-Because data collection and reporting has some lag time, the data is not presented for the current year in which the book is published.
+The Alabama Kids Count Data Book always contains the latest data that is available for each Alabama county.
+Because data collection and reporting has some lag time, the data presented may not be for the current year in which the book is published.
 It still remains the latest available and comparable data for all counties.

 Why is it important?